GidyMane/ToDo-List-App/README.md

 # To-Do List Web App

-**Author: Lorenah M**
+**Author: Gideon Murage**

 A simple to-do list application built with HTML, CSS, Bootstrap, and JavaScript.
-This project is designed to help students understand how to manipulate the DOM and use event listeners in web development.
+This project is designed to help understand how to manipulate the DOM and use event listeners in web development.

 ## Getting Started